-b.
-Audit results.
+- a.
+Error rate review triennial report results (if applicable).
+Describe who this information is shared with and how the Lead Agency uses the information to evaluate the effectiveness of its internal controls: - Audit results.
 Describe who this information is shared with and how the Lead Agency uses the information to evaluate the effectiveness of its internal controls: Audit results are initially shared with the Chief Financial Officer, Finance Division Controller and Manager of Grants Accounting and Reporting in audit exit interviews.
-Afterward, the Finance Division staff share audit results that are specific to individual program areas, to include the Division Director and Program Fiscal Coordinator, typically in meetings with the program areas staff who are knowledgeable of the audit issues to determine if adjustments to internal controls, policies, procedures, or practices are needed and if so, to develop strategies to address them.
+Afterward, the Finance Division staff share audit results that are specific to individual program areas, typically in meetings with the program areas staff who are knowledgeable of the audit issues to determine if adjustments to internal controls, policies, procedures, or practices are needed and if so, to develop strategies to address them.